ayoelutilo/web-test/README.md

 4. Using a framework is allowed

 -------------------------------
-Test completed within 72 Hours
+Test completed within required 72 Hours

 Hovers and it's interpretations were demonstrated

-Website is accessible and even "Tab button" was taken into account in all neccesary elements.
+Website is accessible and the Tab button was taken into account in all neccesary elements.

 Tailwind.css Framework was used .

-Unfortunately, while trying to make the website accessible, I encountered a bug that made my dropdown hamburger menu fail,  Currently debbuging it and would update file when done